simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 **2. Complete Date Range**

 There must be no missing dates in the dataset.
-Missing dates can lead to errors and skewed results in your analysis, affecting the accuracy of your findings.
+Missing dates can lead to errors and skewed results in your analysis, affecting the accuracy of findings.

 <br>